erikdkosberg/Real/READme.txt

-This project seeks to provide a seamless interface between Python, JS, and HTML.

 Python makes it easy to get your ideas out and test them, very quickly.

 We need JaveScript to talk to the browser that will be hosting our website.